gottacatchenall/ms_false_negatives/README.md

 prioritize sampling to provide the most new information possible.

-# Positive associations in co-occurrence increase the false-negative rate
+# Positive associations in co-occurrence increase the false-negative-rate

 The model above doesn't consider the possibility that there are positive or negative associations which shift the probability of species cooccurrence together due to their interaction [@Cazelles2016TheSpe].
-However, here we demonstrate that the probability of observing a false-negative can be higher if there is some positive association in the occurrence of species $A$ and $B$.
+However, here we demonstrate that the probability of having a false-negative can be higher if there is some positive association in the occurrence of species $A$ and $B$.
 If we denote the probability that we observe the co-occurrence of two species $A$ and $B$ as $P(AB)$ and if there is no association between the marginal